A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: Synthetic Data Generation

 Inspired by this example, we randomly sample celebrity names from the Times Person of the Year~\cite{rosenberg2021} and Forbes Celebrity 100~\cite{forbes2024celebrity100wiki} and apply the following few-shot prompt to generate a conjunction fallacy problem.

 \begin{quote} \texttt{Create one example that look like this:\\ Suppose [celebrity is going to do something].
 Which is more likely:\\ (a) [Something unlikely for this person]\\ (b) [Something unlikely for this person] but [something extremely likely for this person]\\\\ Here are some examples:\\\\ Suppose Taylor Swift is going to have another tour in 2027.
-Which is more likely:\\ (a) Her first show is a flop.\\ (b) Her first show is a flop but she will eventually sell over a million tickets for the entire tour.\\ Suppose Joe Biden is running for president in 2024.
-Which is more likely:\\ (a) Joe Biden will win the national popular vote\\ (b) Joe Biden will win the national popular vote but lose the Electoral College vote\\ Suppose Bjorn Borg reaches the Wimbledon finals.
+Which is more likely:\\ (a) Her first show is a flop.\\ (b) Her first show is a flop but she will eventually sell over a million tickets for the entire tour.\\ Suppose Barack Obama is running for president in 2024.
+Which is more likely:\\ (a) Barack Obama will win the national popular vote\\ (b) Barack Obama will win the national popular vote but lose the Electoral College vote\\ Suppose Bjorn Borg reaches the Wimbledon finals.
 Which outcome is more likely?\\ (a) Borg will lose the first set\\ (b) Borg will lose the first set but win the match\\ Complete the following.
 Do not output anything else.\\ Suppose \{random\_celebrity\}} \end{quote}

 For Hypothesis~\ref{hyp:lost_in_context}, we include Variant 2,3,4 and 5, resulting in $n = 400$ samples.
 For Hypothesis~\ref{hyp:linda_bob}, we include Variant 2,3,4,5 and 6, resulting in $n=500$ samples.
 For Hypothesis~\ref{hyp:celebrity}, we include Variant 5, resulting in $n=100$ samples.